usaid-cs/yesterday-i-learned/random.md

 1. You're supposed to use a stack for checking whether a bunch of brackets match up with each other correctly.
 Alternatively, if you are skilled, prove that a `count('[') == count(']')` check is sufficient if the string starts with `[` and ends with `]`.
 1. [Arguing doesn't work.
 People just believe in whatever they believed in.](https://lifelessons.co/personal-development/howtogetsmarterpart5/) See also: lots of tips and tricks for arguing and learning in general.
 1. [The Chinese social credit system](https://www.businessinsider.com/china-social-credit-system-punishments-and-rewards-explained-2018-4) prevents people with low scores to: book flights/trains, get fast Internet, get your kids into the best schools, get the best jobs, book the best hotels, and so on.
 There is no numeric "score" yet, though, just a blacklist.
-1. [Microsoft's "Alternative Interview Framework"](https://www.businessinsider.com/microsoft-new-developer-interview-process-2018-12) involves sharing interview questions with candidates can prepare, interviewing a junior and senior candidate together (to give the team an idea of how junior/senior differ), and withholding opinions about a candidate until after all interviews are complete.
 1. Summing up [modern web development](https://www.sonniesedge.co.uk/talks/dear-developer): JS being required by default means it is overused, and used for the wrong things.
 "Yes, it's technically amazing to ... have your JS build a content page, but it's utterly over-engineered and impractical for most occasions (where HTML should be served as HTML)."
 Requiring JS to serve a page means the robustness goes missing, since users can disable JS.
 Also: developers make pages like everyone has unlimited fast Internet.
 1. Reusable "cling film" can be made with beeswax.
 1. [HEPA filters filter away stuff larger than 0.1 microns.](https://dengarden.com/cleaning/How-to-Get-Rid-of-Smoke-Smell) Carbon filters filter out stuff that is smaller.